Darkknight-86/RAG_Benchmark/API_Gateway/README.md

-# Financial RAG API Gateway
+# API Gateway for RAG Benchmarking Platform

-Central API Gateway for the Financial RAG Benchmarking Platform with unified metrics collection and real-time analytics.
+Central API Gateway for the RAG Benchmarking Platform with unified metrics collection and real-time analytics.

 ## 🎯 Features